Kristina01111000/Drws_site/README.md

 - send comments back on the emial he sent me for audio

-- Speaking to David the Publicist who looked at our GH site on his phone, he just got a play button for the video - no image of me.
+- Speaking to David the Publicist who looked at our GH site on his phone, he just got a play button for the video - no image of me. so check the thumbnail
 - Also he believes that for cell phone version we should not have a carousel, but instead Actionable buttons/links to the carousel videos They might load the site to phones quicker too he suggests. -> seperate the view into desktop and cellphone?, look into it, it might make the site look messy, we could have a group of links? like the slides but not slides, just textboxes in columns ?